brianbancroft/brianbancroft.github.io/_posts/2017-03-05-gdal-tutorial-mapbox.md

 To serve what you've built, go to the directory containing the HTML file, and type in either `serve` (if you're using the node server), or `python -m SimpleHTTPServer 3000` (for python users).

+Once you have the command line server running, you should see something like [this!](./samples/gdal_tutorial/)

 ### What's next?